0xdefh/0xdefh.github.io/_posts/2024-07-13-Asset Managment Decision Making.md

 Note: **A service is a set of activities that the organization carries out in the performance of a duty or in the production of a product.**

-## Plan for asset managment
+## 1. Plan for asset managment

 First step is to prepare all the necessary documents that support the Asset Managment process and getting the approval from the upper managment in order to determined the scope of the assets management.

 Asset management is significantly more complex for Managed Security Service Providers (MSSPs) than in-house enterprise teams.
 This is due to the necessity of obtaining customer agreement on asset management procedures, storage methods, and scope.
 Often, MSSPs manage only specific zones rather than entire sites, limiting their overall visibility.

-## Identify and prioritize the services
+## 2. Identify and prioritize the services

+Services that are critical to organization, services that if something bad happen to it will impact the organization business

 ### Why You Identify Services?

-Services that are critical to organization, services that if something bad happen to it will impact the organization business

 Why identified services first? from the top-down level prespective, Organizaion provide services for the customer, asset exist to support the services to run smoothly and generate capical for the organization or just keep it operational

 I undetstand this while I take the CISA Critical Infrastructure Course (401v) which show me how to analyze business purpose, which it is apply to ICS but we can take a page from that, here is the refs: [ICS CISA Training](https://ics-training.inl.gov/).
-Which this type of analysis is call **Criticality Analysis**.
+Which this type of analysis is call **Criticality Analysis** (You could take a look at [Risk Assessment - Criticality Analysis RA-9](https://csf.tools/reference/nist-sp-800-53/r5/ra/ra-9/)).

 ### How to Identify Services